porada/resizeend/README.md

 // and so on…
 ```

-If you don’t need `resizestart` support, you should use the [`resizeend`-only version](https://github.com/porada/resizeend/tree/resizeend-only).
+If you don’t need `resizestart` support, you should use `resizeend.js`.

 ## Browser support